HarmonyOS: Devices

 The Huawei P30 is one of several Huawei devices to run HarmonyOS.

 Huawei stated that HarmonyOS would initially be used on devices targeting the Chinese market.
 The company's former subsidiary brand, Honor, unveiled the Honor Vision line of smart TVs as the first consumer electronics devices to run HarmonyOS in August 2019.
 The HarmonyOS 2.0 beta launched on 16 December 2020 and supported the P30 series, P40 series, Mate 30 series, Mate 40 series, P50 series, and the MatePad Pro.

 Stable HarmonyOS 2.0 was released for smartphones and tablets as updates for the P40 and Mate X2 in June 2021.
 New Huawei Watch, MatePad Pro and PixLab X1 desktop printer models shipping with HarmonyOS were also unveiled at the time.
 In October 2021, HarmonyOS 2.0 had over 150 million users.

+On November 25, 2025, at a Huawei press conference for the Mate 80 series and Mate X7 flagship products, it was announced that devices running HarmonyOS 5 and HarmonyOS 6 has passed 27 million in activations altogether with an install base growing at 100,000 per day.

 Development

 Architecture

 HarmonyOS is designed with a layered architecture, which consists of four layers; the kernel layer at the bottom provides the upper three layers, i.e., the system service layer, framework layer and application layer, with basic kernel capabilities, such as process and thread management, memory management, file system, network management, and peripheral management.

 The kernel layer incorporates a subsystem that accommodates HongMeng Kernel based on microkernel as Rich Executed Environment (REE), catering to diverse smart devices.
 Depending on the device type, different kernels can be selected; for instance, like OpenHarmony base itself but with a single kernel, lightweight systems are chosen for low-power devices like watches and IoT devices to execute lightweight HarmonyOS apps, whereas large-memory devices like mobile phones, tablets, and PCs utilize standard system.
 The dual-app framework was replaced with a single-app framework in HarmonyOS Next, supporting only native HarmonyOS apps with APP format.

 The system includes a communication base called DSoftBus for integrating physically separate devices into a virtual Super Device, allowing one device to control others and sharing data among devices with distributed communication capabilities.
 "To address security concerns" arising from varying devices, the system provides a hardware-based Trusted Execution Environment (TEE) microkernel to prevent leakage of sensitive personal data when they are stored or processed.

 It supports several forms of apps, including native apps that can be installed from AppGallery, installation-free Quick apps and lightweight Meta Services accessible by users on various devices.